django-commons/django-typer/README.md

         """
 ```

-Or, you may also use an interface identitical to Typer's.
-Just import typer from django_typer instead of typer:
+Or, you may also use an interface identical to [Typer](https://typer.tiangolo.com/)'s.
+Simply import [Typer](https://typer.tiangolo.com/) from django_typer instead of typer.

 ```python
 from django_typer import Typer